 Air Force Field: Surgical Service (4N1X1)

-They're Not Doctors, but Surgical Techs Are Important in the OR
+They' are not doctors, but Surgical Techs are important in the OR

 Surgical Service specialists are key to making sure all Air Force personnel receive top-notch surgical care.
 Though they're not surgeons, these Airmen assist with all aspects of surgery, including prepping patients, organizing surgical equipment, and overseeing patient records.

 Their presence in the operating and recovery rooms can be reassuring and comforting to injured or sick Airmen, and Air Force medical professionals rely on surgical service specialists to keep things running smoothly before, during and after surgery and other medical procedures.